 - How Much You Should Charge For Drone Photography?

 How Much Do Drone & Aerial Photography Services Cost?

-According to Thumbtack, a typical 60 to 90-minute real estate drone photography session is going to cost around $150 – $250.
+On average, a 60 to 90-minute drone photography session is going to cost around $250 – $350 (Source: Thumbtack).
 The price includes photo editing as well.
 If the photoshoot lasts longer, there could be an extra charge of $50 – $70 per hour.

 Don’t forget that drone photography rates vary depending on various factors.
 There are two main factors to consider when hiring a drone photographer:

 - Experience in taking pictures.
 The best decision is to check their portfolio to get a sense of their style and skills.
-It’s also useful to check the reviews and find the information from their past customers.
+It’s also useful to check the reviews and find information from their past customers.

 - Ability to professionally control the drone.
 Make sure that they understand how to properly use the aerial device.
-Not only how to use one but also knowing all the local laws of flying because there are lots of zones where it‘s forbidden to fly the drone.
+Not only how to use one but also knowing all the local laws of flying because there are lots of zones where it‘s forbidden to fly a drone.

 With the combination of both experiences, you guarantee that you are getting the best result possible.
-Expect to pay more for higher-quality photos because you can definitely see the difference in the final result.
+Expect to pay more for higher-quality photos because you can see the difference in the final result.

 Drone Photography Hourly Rates

 Hourly rates of drone photographers can range from $70 to $250 depending on their experience level.
 The average cost to hire a drone photographer is $160 per hour.
 Usually, 30-90 minutes is more than enough to shoot a real estate project.